 Your Cost for COBRA Coverage

 UC does not subsidize the premium costs for COBRA coverage.
 You pay 100% of the current premium plus a 2% administration fee for medical, dental and vision insurance.

-If you’re enrolled in COBRA coverage, you’ll learn about any changes to premiums prior to the annual Open Enrollment period, typically held in June.
+If you’re enrolled in COBRA coverage, you’ll learn about any changes to premiums prior to the annual Open Enrollment period.
 Open Enrollment is your opportunity to make changes to your COBRA coverage and to add or drop coverage for dependents.
 See the COBRA FAQs [PDF] for more details.

 Health Insurance Marketplace

 Instead of enrolling for COBRA, you can buy coverage through the health insurance marketplace.
 Depending on your income, you may qualify for lower premiums and out-of-pocket costs.
 Learn more about these options at healthcare.gov.